Yaltaphil/Yaltaphil/README.md

 # Hi there, I'm Phil - aka [Yaltaphil][website] 👋

-I'm Philip from Crimea, and I do content on Design and Development.
+and I do frontend development.
 I really enjoy learning languages and frameworks like Vue and Nuxt, as well as work in Javascript.

 <br />